Israel-Molestina/javascript-quiz/README.md

 ## The Application

-To accomplish this task, I've created an application using mainly Javascript that administers a quiz to the user.
+To accomplish this task, I've created an application, using mainly JavaScript, that administers a quiz to the user.
 The application works as follows:

 * When the user clicks the start button, a timer starts and they are presented with the first question.